-Tom Hunter Station Area Existing Land Use Suburban Station
+Tom Hunter Station Area Existing Land Use - Suburban Station

-Approaching from Uptown, the Tom Hunter Station is the seventh station along the BLE and is located just north of Tom Hunter Road within the median of North Tryon Street.
+Approaching from Uptown the Tom Hunter Station is located just north of Tom Hunter Road within the median of North Tryon Street.

 This station area has the greatest residential land use acreage within a half mile of the station out of all station areas along the BLE.
 Nearly 60 percent of the station area is residential, primarily in single-family neighborhoods like North Ridge Village and Hidden Valley.
 There are also significant multi-family developments, including Maple Run Apartments, North Pointe Apartments, and Orchard Trace Apartments.